aaronbloomfield/ics/hws/hw-buffer.md

 - To print a number of values on the stack, try `x/40xw $rsp`.
 Note that this displays the data in little Endian, whereas `hexdump -C` (see below) displays it in big Endian.

+**NOTE:** If you are running `grade` in the debugger, it will be easiest to create a breakpoint (`break grade.c:38`), check the address of name (`print &name`), and then manually edit the address.txt file with that buffer address.
+You can then enter `layout asm` and `stepi` to see it walk through the assembly code.

 #### Notes and hints

 Some other notes and tips: